Present Statistics to Draw Potential Buyers to Your Multi-Family Property

 Develop a Renting History

-While an investor is likely to do this kind of background research independently, providing the information is a good faith attempt to offer solid evidence to back up the price you have asked for the property.
+While an investor is likely to do this kind of background research independently, providing the information is a good-faith attempt to offer solid evidence to back up the price you have asked for the property.
 Instead of waiting for an investor to verify the profitability of a particular property, you have instead taken a proactive step to show that value up front, a step that is valued by investors and can net you a successful sale much quicker.

 Log Your Expenses

 Of course, the other half of the profitability equation is the expense that has to go into a property to keep it in good condition.
 That expense varies by property and no two homes are alike when it comes down to what exactly it takes to keep renters happy.
-Keeping an active log of the money you put into the property will complement a renting history well and give a potential buyer that full perspective of the property when it comes down to evaluate profit potential.
+Keeping an active log of the money you put into the property will complement a renting history well and give a potential buyer that full perspective of the property when it comes down to evaluating profit potential.

 Do not be afraid to mark down everything.
 It may seem less than desirable to show a large payment for a water heater, for example, but doing so will give a potential buyer not only an honest look at what it takes to run the property, but also the knowledge as to the age of various features of the home.
-Just as you’d be interested to know that a used car you’re interested in just got new brakes, so too is a potential buyer interested in the recently updated features that will likely not have to be tended to up front.
+Just as you’d be interested to know that a used car you’re interested in just got new brakes, so too is a potential buyer interested in the recently updated features that will likely not have to be tended to upfront.

-Though it can take a few years or a few decades to get to a point where you need to sell of your multi-family property, that day will come and when it does, you should be prepared to offer hard evidence as to the financial state of the home.
-This evidence will help your home sell quicker, show true value to a potential buyer and land you the sale price you’re looking for.
+Though it can take a few years or a few decades to get to a point where you need to sell your multi-family property, that day will come and when it does, you should be prepared to offer hard evidence as to the financial state of the home.
+This evidence will help your home sell quicker, show true value to a potential buyer, and land you the sale price you’re looking for.